Mary and Robbs Westwood Cafe

 Mary & Robbs Westwood Cafe is an American restaurant which provides its customers with breakfast and brunch.
 Mary & Robbs is an American diner which focuses on casual dining.

 History

 Mary and Robbs was founded in 1940's by couple named Mary & Robbs Singleton.
 The restaurant started as a soda shop.
 In the late 1960s, Mary & Robbs moved to a full service restaurant.
 The previous owner David Hekmat was dining in the restaurant in July 1979 for a business meeting, when the owner who knew David’s guest approached him and told him that he wanted to sell the restaurant.

-In September 2020, its former owner David Hekmat transferred ownership to Roozbeh Farahanipour.
-The restaurant is currently owned by Roozbeh Farahanipour.
+In September 2020, its former owner David Hekmat transferred ownership to by Iranian-American entrepreneur Roozbeh Farahanipour.
+In July 2026, the restaurant's parent company filed for Chapter 11 bankruptcy protection.